Asnvir/RickMorty/README.md

 # Rick & Morty - React

+## Description
-Rick & Morty -  is an project that utilizes React to build an application using the Rick and Morty API.
-The project incorporates various technologies to enhance the development process and create a seamless user experience.
+A React application leveraging the Rick and Morty API to enable multifaceted character and episode searches.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces, providing efficient component-based development.